ArchageXIII/pillowncase/docs/devenv.rst

-		git branch -a                   -- what branches do I have and which one am I in git checkout -b develop         -- create new branch git push -u origin develop      -- push that branch back to GIT website
+		git branch -a                   -- what branches do I have and which one am I in git checkout -b develop         -- create new branch git push -u origin develop      -- push that branch back to GIT website git clone <url>                 -- clone a git repository will defeult to master active branch git merge development           -- if i'm in master and want to bring in my dev environment git merge master                -- if i'm in master and want to bring in my dev environment

 	Branching and merging, sensible description for low change small team